 The website, which is free to use, negotiates discounts for you.

 All you need to do is copy and paste a product link from Amazon, and the site will automatically generate a better private offer for you, which is for the exact same item, but cheaper.

 Simply using a price comparison website can save you a great deal of money.

 Price comparison sites, like Google Shopping, allow you to compare the prices of items both online and in-store, helping you save the most money.

 15. Automated comparison shopping

 Comparing prices and using shopping comparison websites can save you money, but it can also be a bit time-consuming.

-If you’re too busy to spend time checking prices one by one, then use apps and extensions to do if for you.
+If you’re too busy to spend time checking prices one by one, then use price comparison apps and extensions to do if for you.

-PriceGrabber.com, for example, offers an app that will automatically compare prices for a product.
+PriceGrabber.com, for example, will automatically compare prices for any product you want to buy.